 Best Solar Generators for Power Outages (2026)

 A solar generator is a large battery you can recharge from the sun — silent, fume-free, and safe to run indoors.
-We compared the leading options on output, capacity, recharge speed, and value to help you size one for your home.
+We compared the leading options on output, capacity, recharge speed, expandability, ease of use, and value to help you size one for your home.

 Quick comparison